-Further in this scenario of high material cost market, you will appreciate the hardship the company is facing.
+In this scenario of tough times and survival due to CoVID-19, you will appreciate the hardship the company is facing.
 However, we are hopeful for change in this scenario soon and also hopeful for better sales realizations and more profit in the next year.